Luizcampos84/digitalBK/README.md

  4 - When you save go to network find Ganache and click on it.

+ 5 - Go to the terminal search digitalBK folder and run truffle migrate --reset to up date the Ganache address account ("index 1")

- 5 - Import acconts to Ganache click on line to on Ganache ("index 1" it will be represent the accont for the customer to hook up to the Ethereum network) click on the key and grab the Private key number copy it go to the Metamesk, click on the circle icon on the top right side, choose the import account paste it on the Ganache network click on import.
-You should see thai the Ganache, We have 100 ether in this account.
+ 6 - Import accounts to Ganache click on line to on Ganache ("index 1" it will be represent the account for the customer to hook up to the Ethereum network) click on the key and grab the Private key number copy it go to the Metamesk, click on the circle icon on the top right side, choose the import account paste it on the Ganache network click on import.
+You should see that the Ganache, We have 100 ether in this account.

+ 7 - Go to terminal and run npm start or yarn start in the digitalBK folder and refresh the browser to see the correct account address and
+ 100 ether display on the Stake token Balance.

 ```